-Do It Yourself Painting Basics: Prepping Your Exterior For Winter
+Do It Yourself Painting Basics - Prepping Your Exterior For Winter

 BOTTOM LINE…START WINTERIZING BEFORE ITS COLD:

-Winter appears before you know it and cold weather can cause serious damage to your home (and wallet).
+Winter appears before you know it, and cold weather can cause serious damage to your home (and wallet).
 We know that the winter season can take a toll on all types of properties.
 Whatever your personal feelings towards the season.
 The freezing temperature levels make surfaces fragile, snow can wamp moisture, and sharp winds can accelerate disintegration.
 Preparing your exterior for winter can help defend against the worst of winter’s rage.

 First thing, insulate if you haven’t already.
 Attics are notorious for letting out hot air when poorly insulated.
-Funny how winter is the season of increasing cold weather paint.
+Funny how winter is the season of increasingly cold weather paint.
 Energy bills as we attempt to keep every space in our home at a comfy warm temperature.
 However, having a correctly insulated attic area can help home comfiness without increasing your energy expenses.
 Thoroughly check your attic, and look for gaps and cracks where blown insulation may not have been appropriately arranged.

 With properly arranged insulation, you keep heat out of the attic and in your home’s spaces and living areas.
-Also, keeping your attic cooler will likely prevent ice dams from forming on your roofing throughout the winter season.
+Also, keeping your attic cooler will likely prevent ice dams from forming on your roof throughout the winter season.
 Wreaking damage in the future and ruining your best paint for cold weather.

 Caulk any cracks in door frames and windows.
-You’d be surprised how much cold air can sneak in here.
+You’d be surprised at how much cold air can sneak in here.
 Apply weather stripping to doors and windows on the exterior.

 Ensure all flashing areas around garage roofs and bay windows have been caulked and sealed.
 A garage that isn’t effectively insulated enables heat to freely stream in and out of your house throughout the months, skyrocketing your bills.
 Of course, the energy waste will skyrocket during the winter season.
 Thus, remember to include your garage on your winter-season insulation checklist.
 If not considered, anticipate increasing energy bills and cold air sneaking whenever you enter your garage.